peterneely/checkbox-checker/README.md

 # Generic Jasmine Sandbox

 This is a Jasmine 2.2.1 sandbox that tests a Checker "class" that checks checkboxes.
 It's really just a TDD/Jasmine exercise.
+It's forked from the Plunker "Jasmine "Hello World" sandbox w/ Karma setup" at http://plnkr.co/edit/L3ZdEH?p=info.

 ## Installation & Running Tests Locally